flytbase/flytdocs/source/docs/FlytPOD/Safety_instructions.rst

-* Read the :ref:`First Principles<First_Principles>` of Flyt.
+* Please go through the :ref:`First Principles<First_Principles>` of Flyt before you proceed.
 The on-field operations team should be aware of them.
 * Most of the operations with Flyt are fully or semi autonomous.
 Offboard switch is the Manual Override.
 Always have a dedicated manual pilot ready to take control in case of emergencies.
-* Before switching to offboard mode it is always a good practise to check if manual and position hold modes are working.
+* Before switching to offboard mode it is always a good practice to check if manual and position hold modes are working.
-* Flytpod connected to mobile phone hotspot may not give long range.
+* FlytPOD connected to mobile phone hotspot may not give long range.
 Use powerful ground routers with high gain antennas for long range operations.
-If you want to use radio telemetry modules then check peripherals.
+If you want to use radio telemetry modules then check the peripherals.
 * Do not subject FlytPOD to water, dust or prolonged heat.
-* Do not draw power from FlytPOD for any payload not mentioned specifically in Peripherals.
+* Do not draw power from FlytPOD for any payload not mentioned specifically in the peripherals.
 * Always use external GPS-MAG module for stable yaw performance.
 Internal compass suffers a lot of interference.
-* Please dont try to dismantle the FlytPOD.
-You might not be able to reassemble things in order and might cause the vibration dampening mechanism to fail.
+* Please do not try to dismantle the FlytPOD.
+You might not be able to reassemble the device in order and might cause the vibration dampening mechanism to fail.
 * Always keep FlytPOD updated.
 We are adding lot of security and safety modules and will be continuously releasing updates.
 * Please follow rules and regulations laid down by your local authority.